EltonWhybrow/budlandscapes-theme/README.md

 ## Deployment

-Work in progress but currently if checked into github a CircleCI build starts and runs the `npm run prod` script ready to deploy the production build.
+Work in progress but currently using git actions to git-ftp for CI/CD.
+It runs the `npm run prod` script ready to deploy.
 It is then deployed to the staging/production dependent of which branch.
 Master is only built on PR from staging.

-## Styleguides

-These are work in progress currently available at:
-[/styleguide](http://s38759.p257.sites.pressdns.com/styleguide) dependent on local or staging environment.
-No need to have these pages in production.